The January Man: Reception

 The movie received negative reviews from critics.
-Roger Ebert, of the Chicago Sun-Times, called it "one of the worst movies of all time", writing: "The January Man is worth study as a film that fails to find its tone.
+Roger Ebert, of the Chicago Sun-Times, wrote: "The January Man is worth study as a film that fails to find its tone.
 It's all over the map.
 It wants to be zany but violent, satirical but slapstick, romantic but cynical.
 It wants some of its actors to rant and rave like amateur tragedians, and others to reach for subtle nuances.
 And it wants all of these things to happen at the same time."
 Rita Kempley of The Washington Post was even more harsh, writing, "Eliot called April the cruelest month, but then he hadn't seen The January Man.
 Billed as a mystery with romance and comedy, it is a damp sock of a movie that makes you wish for a leap year."
+It holds a 28% rating on Rotten Tomatoes from 18 reviews.

-The film's box-office gross (in the USA) was $4,611,062.
-It holds a 24% rating on Rotten Tomatoes from 17 reviews.
+The film's box-office gross in the United States and Canada was $4,611,062.
+The film's 1989 US video release generated a further $7 million.